Cat Infestations: Fleas & Ticks

 Luckily, it’s easy to prevent heartworm in the first place.
 Topical selamectin treatments – such as Revolution – are 100% effective at preventing the heartworm in cats.
 Even if an infected mosquito bites them, the selamectin will kill the heartworm larvae before they have a chance to grow into adults.
 Ivermectin is equally effective.
 It’s available under brands such as Heartgard.

 Hookworms and whipworms are parasitical worms that live inside the gastrointestinal tract (your cat’s gut).
 Though they’re different, their symptoms, diagnosis and treatment is almost identical.
-So, we’re including them both in this section.
+They’re very similar cat infestations, and so we’re including them both in this section.

 Hookworms and whipworms feed on the blood and intestinal tissue of the host animal.
 They’re called hookworms because they have tiny hook-like mouth parts, which attach onto the intestinal wall.